6 Configuring emuR for ToBI annotations

 The first task here is to make a few annotations.
 More specifically, add two pitch targets (e.g., L* to Lena, L* to leu) to the utterance 0001BF_1syll_1 as in Figure 6.1.
 See Chapter 3 for details of how to annotate in the Emu-webApp.

 The next task is to automatically link the annotations at the Tone level to the corresponding words in the ORT2 level.
 We can do this using the function autobuild_linkFromTimes().
-This function links an annotation Tone level to an annotation at the ORT2 level if the Tone annotation falls within the segment segment boundaries of the ORT2 annotation.
+This function links an annotation at the Tone level to an annotation at the ORT2 level if the Tone annotation falls within the segment segment boundaries of the ORT2 annotation.
 In other words, if the start and end times of an ORT2 annotation are denoted t1 and t2, and the time of a Tone annotation is denoted simply t, then annotations at the two levels are linked if t1 < t < t2.

 autobuild_linkFromTimes(alb2_DB,